ionic-team/stencil-site/src/docs/introduction/faq.md

 At the same time, components built with Stencil can still be imported and consumed by traditional bundlers.
 They can also be prerendered, to include shadow dom, run in a Node environment, and can be used within any framework.

-A consumer of a component library may only use one component, a few of them, or all of them.
-In the scenario where a component library is used by just adding a script tag, lazy-load is a great way to ensure fast startup.
+A consumer of a component library may use one component, a few of them, or all of them.
+In any of these scenarios a component library is used by just adding a script tag, lazy loading ensures fast startup with a low bandwidth footprint.

-You can also read more about lazy loading in [How Lazy-Loading Web Components Work with Stencil](/blog/how-lazy-loading-web-components-work).
+You can read more about lazy loading in [How Lazy-Loading Web Components Work with Stencil](/blog/how-lazy-loading-web-components-work).

 ### Why doesn’t Stencil extend HTMLElement?